BQcybersec/Projects/Project 2  RedTeam_vs_BlueTeam/RedTeam_vs_BlueTeam.md

 			-Describe the solution.
 				This will stop a potential attacker from mapping out the network and figuring out ways to exploit it.

-	Mitigation:Finding the Request for the Hidden Directory 1.Alarm
+	Mitigation: Finding the Request for the Hidden Directory 1.Alarm
 			-What kind of alarm can be set to detect future unauthorized access?
 				Authorize select IP Addresses